alex-macra/accesa-design-system/README.md

   * Font-awesome integration.
   * Need to find a way to improve more the current CSS output (alternative to global selectors, make sure we output just the elements that are on the document.

+### Must have
+  * Sort declarations alphabetically, in both SCSS files and the CSS output.
+  * Use an existing order system or standardize and follow a new selector order system.
+  * Try to use declarations just once.
+  * Get assistance through tools.

 ### Installing

 A step by step series of examples that tell you have to get a development env running